grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 We opted for 1) on the grounds that it makes the conjoint popularity output much easier to understand.
 So the model starts from some distance from where we currently are.

-#### Income Tax Taxes
+#### Income Tax Taxes[^FN-UK-IT]

 The conjoint analysis has a number of tax options of the form:

     * Basic rate - 20%; Higher rate - 40%; Additional rate - 45%
     * Basic rate - 30%; Higher rate - 50%; Additional rate - 60%

 and so on.
-The first of these is essentially the status-quo, except for in Scotland, where there are five rates; all other options in the survey represent rate increases.
+The first of these are the current non Scottish UK income tax rates; all other options in the survey represent rate increases.
 We assume the corresponding thresholds are as present.
+Scotland, has its own 5 rate system - 19,20,21,41,46: for the reasons above we impose the "Rest of UK" 3 rate system as the baseline in Scotland too, so we start there from a position where Scottish low earners pay slightly more than in reality and high earners less.

-#### Benefits
+#### Benefits[^FN-UK-BEN]

-For beneftits

-A tricky question is what to take for the baseline system.
-For benefits, the conjoint survey doesn't ask how people would feel about keeping things as they presently are.
-All options
+The benefit questions in the conjoint survey are about a hypothetical UBI.
+The questions of the form:

+    * Child - £0; Adult - £63; Pensioner - £190
+    * Child - £0; Adult - £63; Pensioner - £190

+There also questions about eligibility e.g:

+    * People in and out of work are entitled
+    * Everyone is entitled but people of working age who are not disabled are required to look for work

+Means-testing e.g:

+    * People with any or no amount of income are entitled to the full benefit
+    * Only those with incomes less than £20k are entitled to the full benefit

+And cizenship:

+    * Citizens, permanent residents and anyone residing in the UK for more than six months are entitled
+    * Only citizens and permanent residents are entitled

 #### The Baseline